 The Trio Dependency System

-Some properties of a specific item may be dependent upon other properties.
-For example, in the ceramics example, we may define the optional "Bronze Subperiods" group to be dependent on the selection of the "Periods:Bronze" option.
+Some properties of a specific item may be dependent on other properties.
+In the ceramics example, we may define the "Bronze Subperiods" group to be dependent on the selection of the option "Periods:Bronze."

 A simple dependency system was devised to implement these restrictions: